TongLing916/tongling916.github.io/_posts/2020-4-4-Multi-View-Stereo-Tutorial.md

 1. All the MVS algorithms described in the following chapters assume the same input:
    1. a set of images.
-   2. their corresponding camera paramters (pose and intrinsic parameters).
+   2. their corresponding camera parameters (pose and intrinsic parameters).
 2. An MVS algorithm is only as good as the quality of the input images and camera parameters.
 3. __MVS pipeline__
    1. Collect images.